 I've done this before, so I know how to do it again.
 I just need to get on with it so I don't lose any more ground.
 If I don't, Gaunt Cancer Guy is right around the corner.

-I asked Lisa about diets for cancer that I've heard about from well meaning friends, in particular, the Ketogenic diet and plant-based diets.
+I asked Katie about diets for cancer that I've heard about from well meaning friends, in particular, the Ketogenic diet and plant-based diets.
 I wanted to know her professional opinion of those as a nutritionist.
 She said that the most important thing in fighting cancer is keeping a good BMI, or body mass index.
 Plant-based diets won't do that for me.
 One of the benefits of those diets is weight loss.
 That's a benefit I don't need.
 It's more important for me to keep my weight up than it is to try to sift out all of the "bad" foods for cancer, and only stick to the "good" ones.
 So excuse me if I keep having bacon for breakfast.
 It's what I need to do right now, and probably for good.

-After my consultation with Lisa, I told her about this blog, and that I had been talking about her in it.
+After my consultation with Katie, I told her about this blog, and that I had been talking about her in it.
 I told her I'd be writing about her today, and that I consider her to be a valuable member of My Team.
 I got emotional, right there in the office during a consultation.
 Shocking, I know.
 But this lady saved me from some real trouble a year ago by teaching me how to eat properly.
 I'm so grateful that I still have her to consult with a year later, now that the same problem has recurred.